sThig/goteam2/readme.md

   * add edit button on name
   * add remove button on name
   * draw background for header (the sports field)
+  * somehow get this to share stats on social media

 # March 19 Update